 Set on 52 acres of picturesque parkland, Adventure Park has a wide range of activities for families, including a 115-metre raft water slide, go-karts, jumping castles, volleyball, a merry-go-round, paddle-boats, the Big Bouncer, flying foxes, an archery range, Adventure Island mini-golf, aqua bikes, moon bikes, jumping jets and canoes, the Paddle Pop Express Train and the Adventure Playground.
 You are sure to be entertained throughout the day in Victoria’s largest water theme park.

 Feeling hungry?
 Grab a bite to eat and enjoy live music across Ocean Grove’s popular eateries.
-Enjoy a coffee and fresh local produce nat Driftwood Cafe, feed your belly at Uncle Jack’s with Jack’s Big Breakfast.
-You can also enjoy a burger at Piping Hot Chicken shop, or indulge in delicious Thai cuisine at Chang Noi.
+Enjoy a coffee and fresh local produce at Driftwood Cafe or feed your belly at Uncle Jack’s with Jack’s Big Breakfast.
+You can also enjoy a burger at Piping Hot Chicken Shop, or indulge in delicious Thai cuisine at Chang Noi.
 You might even like to round up your own produce by heading to the local markets or go strawberry picking at Wallington’s very own strawberry farm.

 The famous wineries of the Bellarine are favourites of locals and tourists alike.
-A short drive from Ocean Grove will take you to Oakdene Vineyards and where you can enjoy the great range of wine amongst eclectic art pieces.
-Enjoy the scenic views provided at Jack Rabbit Vineyard and Terindah Estate over a delicious lunch.
-Or head to Curlewis Winery for cellar door sales and wine tastings, which are available by appointment.
+A short drive from Ocean Grove will take you to Oakdene Vineyards and One Day Estate where you can enjoy the great range of wine amongst eclectic art pieces.
+Enjoy the scenic views provided at Jack Rabbit Vineyard and Terindah Estate over a delicious lunch or head to Curlewis Winery for cellar door sales and wine tastings, which are available by appointment.